calzoneman/aeiou/README.md

     docker run --init --rm -it -p 8080:8080 -v $PWD/decwav.exe:/var/lib/aeiou/aeiou/decwav.exe -v $PWD/patched-dectalk.dll:/var/lib/aeiou/aeiou/dectalk.dll -v $PWD/wineprefix:/wineprefix --name aeiou aeiou:latest

+You may also choose to override certain environment variables if desired:

+  * `AEIOU_MAX_LENGTH=1024` maximum number of characters per request
+  * `AEIOU_MAX_PROCS=3` number of decwav processes in the rendering pool (each process can handle one request at a time)
+  * `AEIOU_MAX_QUEUE_DEPTH=30` maximum number of pending requests waiting for a decwav process to become available

+Additionally, you may want to bind-mount `/logs` and `/files` to have easy access to the log files and to be able to clean up the output files occasionally (aeiou does not automatically expire rendered files, but you may want to run a cron script to remove files older than a few days for disk savings).

 ### Troubleshooting

   * Error at decwav.cpp:25 after call to TextToSpeechStartup: 4